-When it comes to processing hospital linen, disinfection isn’t the only factor that requires careful consideration.
+When it comes to processing hospital clothes, disinfection isn’t the only factor that requires careful consideration.
 In fact, commercial laundries must also take steps to curb cross-infection through a number of measures.

 As a first step, it’s crucial that these spaces are kept free of all animals and insects – birds included.
 This ensures that the cold water tank and the laundry, as a whole, are infection-free from start to finish.

 It’s also crucial to take steps to prevent germs from spreading from soiled laundry to the fresh linen being stored, prior to dispatch.
 Here, measures must be taken to impose physical barriers separating clean and dirty loads and to adjust the air pressure to prevent bugs from escaping laundry orders bearing broken seals.

 Staff cleanliness and hygiene is also crucial in preventing cross-infection and, therefore, steps must be taken to ensure that this is maintained at the highest levels.

 Maintaining uncontaminated hospital linen at collection and delivery

 When handling hospital clothes and those belonging to other healthcare facilities, it is pertinent to ensure these are collected and transported safely to prevent the contamination of other laundry loads.

 Here, it’s important to invest in sturdy and zero-leak containers that can store these items, temporarily, before they’re washed and cleaned to perfection.
 These must prevent leakage of blood, vomit, and other substances common to hospitals.
 In this process, it’s also important to ensure that these containers are cleaned after each collection of hospital linen.